2022 FALL CELEBRATION DIGITAL NEWSLETTER

 Supporting the LGBTQIA+ community is part of Westwood’s ongoing commitment, both to those here in our church family as well as in our greater community.
 Our LGBTQIA+ team builds church-wide educational opportunities, hosts Westwood’s Pride, partners with RIC, and strengthens inclusivity for all in worship.

-To be part of the LGBTQIA+ team or to find out more, click on the button to email Jennifer Mohr.
+To be part of the LGBTQIA+ team or to find out more, click on the button to email Pastor Sarah

 Support vital missions by volunteering with Holiday Fair.

-Turn the treasures you are not using into dollars to help others.
-Items that sell best include Christmas décor, dishes and glassware, linens, toys, purses, jewelry, and quality kitchen items.
-Watch the enews for fall drop off dates.
-Contact Gail Dahl 952-546-5023.
+• Donate items.
+Items that sell best include Christmas décor, dishes and glassware, linens, toys, purses, jewelry, puzzles, and quality kitchen items.
+Drop-off dates for all items are Sunday, October 1 – Wednesday, October 25.
+Contact Gail Dahl

-Creative?
+• Creative?
 We would love your hand-crafted items for the very popular Westwood-Made shop.
-Customers love woodworking, needlecrafts, neutral baby afgans with caps, leg warmers, photography and greeting cards.
+Customers love woodworking, needlecrafts, neutral baby afghans with caps, leg warmers, photography, and greeting cards.
+Contact Deb Waldorf.

-Donate to the Silent Auction.
+• Donate to the Silent Auction.
 Vacation homes, tickets to events, and valuable collectibles are ideal offerings.
-Or offer your talent, skill or a service: home repairs, carpentry, legal/financial planning, or perhaps a kransekake-making lesson.
-Contact Claudia Kroeck 952-938-0035
+Or offer your talent, skill, or a service: home repairs, carpentry, legal/financial planning, or baking/cooking lessons.
+Contact Claudia Kroeck.

 A great place for great starts.